Roman Pavlyuchenko

-Roman Anatolyevich Pavlyuchenko (Роман Анатольевич Павлюченко; born 15 December 1981) is a Russian former footballer who played as a striker.
+Roman Anatolyevich Pavlyuchenko (Роман Анатольевич Павлюченко; born 15 December 1981) is a Russian football coach and a former player who played as a striker.
+He works as a forwards coach with Rodina-2 Moscow.

 He started his career at Dynamo Stavropol, and Rotor Volgograd, before transferring to Spartak Moscow in 2003.
 His performances there earned him a £13.7 million transfer to Tottenham Hotspur of the English Premier League in 2008, where he spent three full seasons before returning to Russia to play for Lokomotiv Moscow.
 After another full 3 seasons he moved in July 2015, to Kuban Krasnodar.

 A full international for a decade following his debut in 2003, Pavlyuchenko earned 51 caps for Russia, and scored 21 international goals.
 He was named in the Team of the Tournament at Euro 2008, with Russia reaching the semi-finals, and was also in their squad for Euro 2012.

 Early career

 Pavlyuchenko was born in the village of Mostovskoy, Krasnodar Krai.
 Pavlyuchenko was raised by his father Anatoly A. V. Pavlyuchenko and his mother Lyubov Vladimirovna.
 Pavlyuchenko has a sister.
 A few days after Pavlyuchenko was born, the family moved to Karachay-Cherkessia, the city of Ust-Dzheguta.
 Pavlyuchenko began his football career when he joined Victory Sports School and stayed there for seven years before joining another youth club, Dynamo Stavropol.